yannicklevederpvtl/tanzu-lab-installation/tpcf_nsx/README.md

 - `tas_version` - the TPCF version to deploy, versions 4.0.x through 10.0.2 are supported.
 - `install_full_tas` - when true the full (large) version of TPCF is deployed, otherwise the TPCF small footprint version. (not yet functional)
 - `install_tasw` - when true TPCF is deployed with the Windows stack. (not yet functional)
+- `install_tkgi` - when true TKGI is deployed with the TPCF stack
+- `tkgi_lb_api_virtual_server_ip_address` is the DNAT IP address for the TKGI API.
+This is the IP address the `tkgi-api` DNS entry should point to.
+- `tkgi_deployment_nat_gateway_ip` is the SNAT IP for all TKGI k8s cluster VMs (nsxt-egress).
+- `tkgi_nsxt_ingress_cidr`is the IP range for any NSX-T ingress load balancer that sits in front of your k8s clusters.
+The first 25 IPs of this range are reserved for OpsMan, TAS & TKGI API.
+TKGI will configure a floating IP pool using IPs of this range for LBs and namespaces, so in this example 10.90.0.25 -> 10.90.0.100
+- `tkgi_nsxt_egress_cidr` is the IP range for any NSX-T egress.
+The first 70 IPs are reserved for SNAT from the TAS & TKGI infra and deployment networks.
+TKGI will take 31 IPs from this subnet to be used as another floating IP pool for TKGI, so in this example 10.60.0.70 -> 10.60.0.100
+- `tkgi_deployment_nat_gateway_ip` is the SNAT IP for all TKGI k8s cluster VMs

 After completing your edits, run the install script:
 ```bash